Getting to know someone is one thing, but breaking through the friendship barrier is something else completely.

 Of course, generally talk to everyone regardless of who they are.
 But it is easier to build rapport with someone who has some sort of commonality with you, and something to connect over.

-Be warm and inviting to people
+Be inviting to others

 People are attracted to your energy (or repulsed by it).
 Therefore, have a vibe that makes people feel comfortable with you.
 This means that you should radiate an uplifting, positive energy that people associate with good feelings.
 Therefore, people will associate you with good feelings!

 If you can get the energy right, this is a game changer.
 I would say that my energy is my biggest asset when it comes to creating good connections with people.
-They pick up on my relaxing judgemental free energy, and often open up to me because of that.
+They pick up on my relaxing judgemental free energy and often open up to me because of that.
 People may not know who you are, but they will feel you out, so make sure it’s good.

 Prove to people that you can be trusted